Text

 Sepsis — The Host Response

-Sepsis is not infection — it's the host's dysregulated immune response to infection that causes organ damage.
+Sepsis is not just infection — it is the body's dysregulated, life-threatening immune response to infection that causes organ damage.
+The infection is the trigger; the dysregulated host response is what kills.
 Bacteria from the wound enter the bloodstream → massive cytokine release → vasodilation + endothelial damage → MAP falls → organs starve of oxygen → multi-organ failure.

 Lactate 3.1 — What It Means